Introduction: Busy Button Box - Montessori-style Electronic Board Toy for Toddlers

 Clamp the box together from all sides, then use mini clamps or binder clips to clamp the thin edge of the large opening to the side of the box.
 Make sure the opening for the 21mm master toggle switch is on the front of the box.

-- Tip: If you don't have enough clamps, wrap the box in a rope or bungee cord, then put something heavy on top.
+- Tip: If you don't have enough clamps, wrap the outside perimeter of box tightly with something like a bungee cord, then put a wide, heavy object on top.

 Finish the box assembly by gluing the motor speed controller mount into its slot, and create the battery holder compartment by gluing the remaining 3 laser cut rectangles together into the corner of the box as shown.